ouspg/trytls/stubs/README.md

 All stubs should return one of the following strings to the standard output:

- * `VERIFY SUCCESS` when connection was established in a secure way
+ * `VERIFY ACCEPT` when connection was established in a secure way
- * `VERIFY FAILURE` when connection failed to establish in a secure way
+ * `VERIFY REJECT` when connection failed to establish in a secure way
  * `UNSUPPORTED` if the example has not implemented the requested behaviour (e.g. setting CA certificate bundle)